graphaware/neo4j-framework/README.md

 Releases are synced to <a href="http://search.maven.org/#search%7Cga%7C1%7Ccom.graphaware.neo4j" target="_blank">Maven Central repository</a>.
 When using Maven for dependency management, include one or more dependencies in your pom.xml.
 To find out which ones, read further by clicking on one of the sub-modules of this project.

-** Attention Windows Users: ** The framework only works when you install Neo4j from the .zip download, not the .exe installer.

 ### Snapshots